Sohlar/Wrigglynvim/README.md

-#Neovim Configuration
+# Neovim Configuration

 This repository contains a Neovim configuration with a variety of plugins and settings.
 The configuration is written in Lua and uses packer.nvim as a package manager.
 Prerequisites

-- Neovim 0.5 or later
+- Neovim 0.9 or later
 - Git
 Installation

-##1.
-Clone this repository into your Neovim configuration directory.
+## 1. Clone this repository into your Neovim configuration directory.
 For Unix-based systems, this is typically ~/.config/nvim/.
 nvim

-##2.
-Open Neovim and the plugins will be installed automatically.
+## 2. Open Neovim and the plugins will be installed automatically.
 nvim
 Plugins